evanderveer/RuGTitlepage/README.md

 - Conditional rendering of sections (only shows sections with content)
 - Georgia font family integration for formal academic appearance
 - XeLaTeX required for correct font rendering (pdfLaTeX fallback for testing only)
+- **Automatic system font detection** - uses Georgia from system fonts if available
+- Helpful error messages when fonts are missing

 ## Requirements